LearningLocker/docs/src/guides-monitoring.md

 ## New Relic

 The Learning Locker application is configured to send performance metrics to New Relic.
-Simply fill in the following in the `.env` of your application instance (**note that this is currently unavailable for the xAPI service layer**)
+Simply fill in the following in the `.env` of your application instance

 ```
 #############